-Make sure the washer and nut are both on the "top" (silkscreen-printed) side of the PCB.
+Make sure the nut is on the "top" (silkscreenprinted) side of the PCB.
+Do not use the washer.
 Tighten the nut.

 Solder each of the five switch pins, on the underside of the PCB (the side with the blue body of the rotary encoder).
 The center pin of the three may benefit from a piece of wire off-cut to extend it to reach the PCB hole.